ryan-razi/ENSF380_FinalProject/README.md

 Before running the program, there is one last thing that needs to be done.
 Right click on the Application class in your Java Project and then click Run As --> Run Configurations.
 This will bring up another menu, go on to the Arguments tab to set up the arguments as follows:

-username to the database, password to the database, news topic, city code
+username to the database, password to the database, news topic, city code, train that you want to follow

 * commas added for clarity on argument topics, no commas are actually need in the argument section, just 4 words with spaces between them relating to those topics.
+* An example of a input is:
+* root myP4ssw0rd Calgary 5913490 T01

 This allows you to log in to the database without having to manually modify the code to type in your username and password, as well as let you choose the topic of what type of news you want displayed, as well as which city we are getting our weather from.